vinit-hvt/myshop/README.md

 myshop is an E-Commerce Application build Python-Django.
-I've build this project as POC while haveing training of Python-Django.
+I've build this project as POC while having training of Python-Django.